 Matching the Physiology of the Injury with the Physiological Effects of Treatment

 Effective treatment relies on application of massage techniques that fit the therapeutic needs of your pain or injury.
 Massage techniques are not benign, massage at times can be contraindicated, and poorly thought out or improper treatment plans can be ineffective or even make your condition or pain worse.
-By ensuring a sound physiological rationale for the massage treatment techniques applied, orthopedic massage will safely and appropriately assist in your healing, providing the highest quality massage treatment for addressing injury and pain conditions.
+By ensuring a sound physiological rationale for the massage treatment techniques applied, clinical rehabilitative massage will safely and appropriately assist in your healing, providing the highest quality massage treatment for addressing injury and pain conditions.

 It is very helpful for both you and your therapist to understand the healing process for your particular pain or injury.
 Massage is just one element of successful healing.
 The complete rehabilitation process often involves other elements, such as physical therapy, stretching and strength training.
 Your therapist knows when and how all these elements work together and how you can play an active role in your healing, if you desire.